mshanken/email-builder-tool/README.md

 Create emails with [MJML](https://mjml.io/documentation).
 Clone this repo to start using this tool for creating emails

 This builder has a potential to grow and become a great tool once you master it.
-You can create templates and layouts that you can use later in a email project.
+You can create templates and layouts that you can use later in an email project.

 All you need to run this builder is docker.